 Why would Jesus, fully God and fully man, have made this kind of sacrifice for us?
 Before His death, Jesus sat down with a person named Nicodemus late one night.
 Nicodemus had lots of questions about what it meant to follow Jesus.

 As part of His response to Nicodemus' questions, Jesus shared some of His most famous words:

-"For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
-God sent his Son into the world not to judge the world, but to save the world through him."
+For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
+For God did not send his Son into the world to condemn the world, but to save the world through him."

-John 3:16-17 NLT
+John 3:16-17 NIV